Return of Title IV Funds Policy

 - (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the semester = aid to be returned.

-If a student earned less aid than was disbursed, SU would be required to return a portion of the funds and the student may be required to return a portion of the funds.
-When Title IV funds are returned, the student is responsible for any remaining institutional charges on his/her student account.
+If a student earned less aid than was disbursed, Stevenson University would be required to return a portion of the funds and the student may be required to return a portion of the funds.
+When Title IV funds are returned, the student is responsible for any remaining institutional charges on his or her student account.
 If a student earned more aid than was disbursed, SU would owe him/her a post-withdrawal disbursement which must be paid within 120 days of the withdrawal.
 The University must return the amount of Title IV funds for which it is responsible in the following order:

 -Subsidized Direct Loans